vectordotdev/vector/website/content/en/highlights/2021-11-12-event-trottle-transform.md

 ---
 date: "2021-11-16"
 title: "Event `throttle` transform released"
-description: "A guide that addresses the new event throttle transform"
+description: "A guide to using the new `throttle` transform"
 authors: ["barieom"]
 pr_numbers: []
 release: "0.18.0"